smartdevicelink/sdl_evolution/proposals/nnnn-ios-show-manager.md

 NS_ASSUME_NONNULL_END
 ```

-A wrapper of one or multiple states for a soft
+A wrapper of one or multiple states for a soft button

 ##### SDLSoftButtonManager
 ```objc